filebot/docs/examples/format.md

 ⋮
 ```

-#### Add alias names to the file name, original name and Chinese name if different from the main title:
+#### Add alias names to the file name, original name and Chinese name if different:
 ```groovy
 { ny }
 { allOf{ primaryTitle }{ localize.zho.n }.joiningDistinct(', ', '[', ']'){ n.contains(it) ? null : it } }